doenerium6969/doenerium-fixed/README.md

 > - Discord bot to build within discord ($build <webhook_url>)
 > - Dynamic encryption
 > - Firefox stealer
+>
+> - [Click here](https://t.me/doenerium69/4044/4045) to request new features that you would like to see in the next version of our product ?
 <a id="license"></a>

 ---